NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/aop_refl_xarray_classification.md

     ```

  ### Create a NEON AOP Token
  - NEON API Token (optional, but strongly recommended), see [NEON API Tokens Tutorial](https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial) for more details on how to create and set up your token in Python (and R).
-Once you create your token (on the [NEON User Accounts](https://www.neonscience.org/about/user-accounts)) page, this notebook will show you how to set it as an environment variable and use it for downloading AOP data.
+Once you create your token (on the [NEON User Accounts page](https://www.neonscience.org/about/user-accounts)), this notebook will show you how to set it as an environment variable and use it for downloading AOP data.

 ### Optional: Download NEON Shapefiles